These Are The Cheapest Seats For The 2022 Field of Dreams Game - NewsBreak

 MLB roundup: Dodgers honor Vin Scully, rout Padres

-The Los Angeles Dodgers jumped on Sean Manaea for four runs in the first inning and four more in the
+August 6 - The Los Angeles Dodgers jumped on Sean Manaea for four runs in the first inning and four more in the third Friday night, then coasted to an 8-1 victory over the visiting San Diego Padres in the opener of a three-game weekend series.

 Nicole Hazen, wife of Arizona Diamondbacks GM Mike Hazen, dies at 45